10up/insert-special-characters/readme.txt

 **Note:** you can display the popover via the `ctrl`/`cmd` + `o` keyboard shortcut.

-Development takes place in the GitHub repository: https://github.com/10up/insert-special-characters.
+Development takes place in the [GitHub repository](https://github.com/10up/insert-special-characters).

 === Technical Notes ===